Test 5G Microwaves on Heat-Sensitive People:

 LINOLEIC ACID VS. ARACHIDONIC ACID

 ARACHIDONIC ACID The small amount of plant omega 3 fat, alpha-linolenic acid, that is in canola or flaxseed oil is converted very poorly, or not at all, to the usable anti-inflammatory omega 3 fats, EPA and DHA, that are found in fish.
 Omega 6 fat from plants, called linoleic acid, must first be converted into arachidonic acid to make it usable.
 An adequate amount of arachidonic acid is critical to kill pathogens, prevent allergies, and fight cancer, for the functioning of our brain and nervous system (including making our own cannabis-like hormones), for heart health, bone, cartilage and muscle strength and repair, vision, fetal development, and for our digestion (prevents leaky gut and fatty liver) and pancreas.1,2 Arachidonic acid is the principle long chain fatty acid in almost all organ membranes, and is essential for cell integrity.8 In other words, adequate arachidonic acid is critical for physical and mental health!
-Not surprisingly, traditional foods, such as salmon, sardines, chicken, liver eggs and pork, happen to be the best sources for arachidonic acid.
+Not surprisingly, traditional foods, such as salmon, sardines, chicken, liver, eggs, bacon fat, and dairy, happen to be the best sources for arachidonic acid.

-It's interesting that when we are told that a new food, such as frog legs, "taste like chicken", we know that it will be a healthy food.
+It's interesting that when we are told that a new food, such as frog legs, "tastes like chicken", we know that it will be a healthy food.
 It turns out that the high amount of arachidonic acid in chicken actually gives chicken its flavor, because arachidonic acid itself tastes like chicken!
 The arachidonic acid in chicken soup may thus be the reason that chicken soup is called "Jewish penicillin".
 Given the critical importance of this fat, similarly to the sweetness of lysine vs. the bitterness of arginine, we seem to crave what is healthy for us.

 IMMUNE SYSTEM Arachidonic acid (AA) plays a major role in our immune system.
 When we are attacked by a virus, bacteria, parasite, or fungus, AA produces prostaglandins and leukotrienes to kill the intruder.
 So, without AA, pathogens cannot be destroyed.
-Lipoxin, an AA hormone, is needed to resolve inflammation and its harmful free radicals superoxide and peroxynitrite, and to increase glutathione and prostacyclin (the repair hormone).13 Lipoxin also lowers pain perception.
+Lipoxin, an AA hormone, is needed to initiate the resolution of inflammation and its harmful free radicals superoxide and peroxynitrite, and to increase glutathione and prostacyclin (the repair hormone).13 Lipoxin also lowers pain perception.
 In addition, AA is converted into relaxing marijuana-like hormones, which relieve pain.
 Other AA hormones inhibit the unnatural production of DHT in women and in older men, which causes sexual aggression, abdominal fat, frequent urination, hair loss, dry eye, and high blood sugar.14

 LINOLEIC ACID Seeds are very high in the related omega 6 fat linoleic acid, which must be converted into arachidonic acid to be usable (in the same way that plant omega 3 fat must be converted into EPA and DHA to be usable).
 Oil is made from many kinds of seeds (including cottonseed, which is not even considered to be food!), but this oil is not a traditional fat, for traditional plant fats are made from fruits: olives, palm fruit, coconuts, and avocados.
 In fact, it wasn't until industrial processes and solvents were invented in the 1800's that they could be produced.
 Then, in 1980, seed oil consumption was encouraged by the USDA and, soon thereafter, the medical profession.
 In the same year, the USDA encouraged Americans to eat plant oils and nuts, and to avoid the best, traditional sources of AA: egg yolks, chicken fat, butter, lard, etc. Since that time, modern vegetable oil has become the main fat that is eaten in America.
 Unfortunately, these oils have now been found to be inflammatory, due to their very high amount of linoleic acid.29